yaboy58/BatchGuy/README.md

 One of my hobbies is to collect full Blu-ray discs and to either remux or encode them.
 I am a huge fan of TV Shows, so I typically work with multiple discs that contain tv series that can have over 30 episodes.

 The problem that I faced is that most of the GUI tools available do not allow you to work with Blu-rays from a batch point of view.
 This is fine for movies but having to manually work with each stream on each disc for each episode is very tiresome.
-Because of this, I decided to make my own quick and dirty tool to ease some of the pain.
+Because of this, I decided to make my own tool to ease some of the pain.

 As I continued to make modifications to BatchGuy, I started to think that this tool could possibly be helpful to other Blu-ray encoders such as myself, so I decided to share this tool with the community.